-- Use information on university websites and the UCAS website.
-This often includes the skills and qualities universities are looking for in applicants
+- Use information on university websites and the UCAS website to find the skills and qualities universities are looking for in applicants

-- Ask friends, family and teachers to remind you of activities you've participated in.
-They might remember your successes better than you
+- Ask friends, family and teachers to remind you of activities you've participated in

-- Explain and evidence everything.
-It’s easy to say you have a skill, but it's better to demonstrate it with an example of when and how you’ve used it
+- Explain and evidence everything – it’s easy to say you have a skill, but it's better to demonstrate an example of when and how you’ve used it

-- Proofread your personal statement by reading it out loud and ask friends, family or a teacher to check it for you
+- Proofread your personal statement and ask friends, family or a teacher to check it over for you

-- Give equal time to each area and try to find common aspects that show their similarities, especially if you’re applying for a joint degree or different subjects
+- Give equal time to each subject area to find common aspects, especially if you’re applying for a joint degree or different courses

 - Include lists in your application, like a list of all your hobbies.
 Focus on 1 or 2 points and talk about them in depth to show their relevance to your application

 - Use clichéd lines such as ‘I've always wanted to be a teacher’, as it says nothing about your motivations or experiences